Dcollectors/JLeaks/README.md

 ----------------------- | -----------------------
 ID                      | defect ID projects                | Github project name in the format owner/repository (e.g., "aaberg/sql2o")
-\# of commits           | the number of version control commits for the project UTC of create           | UTC of the project creation UTC of last modify      | UTC of last modification of the project
-\# of stars             | the number of stars
-\# of issues            | the number of issues
-\# of forks             | the number of forks
-\# of releases          | the number of releases
-\# of contributors      | the number of contributes
-\# of requests          | the number of requests about                   | project description commit url              | the URL including the commit details, defect code, and patch code UTC of buggy commit     | UTC of defect code submission UTC of fix commit       | UTC of fixed code submission
+commit url              | the URL including the commit details, defect code, and patch code UTC of buggy commit     | UTC of defect code submission UTC of fix commit       | UTC of fixed code submission